tjm15/agentic-retrieval/DOCS.md

     *   **`policy_kb/*.json` (e.g., `nppf_sample.json`):** These are now primarily *source files for an initial, one-time ingestion process* handled by `PolicyManager._ingest_sample_policies_from_json()`.
 Once ingested, the live policy data resides in the main PostgreSQL database and is queried via `PolicyManager.search_policies()`.

 This updated dataflow and architecture make the system more robust in handling policy context for all components, especially subsidiary agents, by treating policy documents as first-class citizens in the database, searchable via hybrid methods.

+---

+## Note on Dual Hybrid Search (Application & Policy Documents)

+This system features **two distinct hybrid search mechanisms**, both leveraging the same database and embedding infrastructure:

+1. **Application Document Hybrid Search**
+    - Performed by the `AgenticRetriever` class.
+    - Retrieves relevant chunks or full documents from *application documents* (e.g., planning statements, ES chapters) stored in the database.
+    - Combines structured SQL filters (by document type, tags, etc.) with semantic search using vector embeddings (`pgvector`).

+2. **Policy Document Hybrid Search**
+    - Performed by the `PolicyManager` class.
+    - Retrieves relevant policy clauses or full policy texts from *policy documents* (e.g., NPPF, Local Plan) stored in the same database.
+    - Also combines structured SQL filters (by policy type, source, tags, etc.) with semantic search using vector embeddings.

+**Both types of hybrid search operate over the same infrastructure but are specialized for their respective document types.** This dual capability enables the system to retrieve and reason over both application and policy context in a unified, modular way.